rsizem2/advent-of-code/README.md

-# aoc_2020
+# README

-my solutions for Advent of Code 2020
+My python solutions for Advent of Code 2020.